Self-Concordant Perturbations for Linear Bandits: From Self-Concordant Regularization to Self-Concordant Perturbations

+The stability terms are $\E[B_\Phi(-\hat Y_t, -\hat Y_{t-1})]$.
+By the local strong convexity of self-concordant barriers \eqref{eq:local_sc}, the potential $\Phi$ is locally smooth with respect to the local norm.
+Provided $\eta$ is small enough, we can bound the Bregman divergence by $\eta^2 \|\hat y_t\|_t^2$, which completes the proof. \end{proofsketch}

-Theorem \ref{thm:self-conc-linear-bandits}, which also holds for SCRiBLe, shows that the regret is controlled by two quantities: the self-concordance parameter $\vartheta$ and the sum of the variances of loss vector estimators $\hat y_t$ measured in the local norms $\|\cdot\|_t$.
+The same regret bound holds for the \scrible\space algorithm.
+Crucially, this theorem shows that the regret is controlled by two quantities: the self-concordance parameter $\vartheta$ and the sum of the variances of loss vector estimators $\hat y_t$ measured in the local norms $\|\cdot\|_t$.
 Thus, improving regret reduces to designing sampling and estimation schemes that produce small $\E[\|\hat y_t\|_t^2]$.

 \paragraph{Motivations for FTPL Sampling}